5 Best Beginner Spanish Apps & Courses 2026 (Tested by a Real Learner)

 ⚠ Honest Cons

-• Latin American Spanish accent only
+- Latin American Spanish only (no Castilian option)

 My Experience